KNowledgeOnWebScale/solid-web-monetization/.docs/docs/microstore/technical.md

 ### Pages

 Angular works with components.
-Each subpage is a component.
+Each subpage is a [Component](https://angular.io/api/core/Component).

 Important for this demonstrator is that where possible, the standard [Web Monetization Javascript API](https://webmonetization.org/docs/api) was used.
-Typically this amounts to registering event listeners to the `document.monetization` object and reacting on the fired events.
+Typically this amounts to registering event listeners to the `document.monetization` object and reacting to the fired events.

 Anything else noteworthy will be explained per page.